Artwork by Ira Joel Haber

 "You were talking to my passengers," Sardarji said quietly.
 The Hijras looked at him for a couple of seconds, then muttering among themselves, turned and left.

 Patwari and Sardarji returned to their masala tea but were interrupted again.
 This time it was the news on the radio.
 Crowds of curious people materialized before the radios in every shop on that road.
 As soon as the gist of the news had been digested, opinions were formed.
 People excitedly discussed The World Trade Center and the forces that had brought it down, though nobody among them had seen the towers.
 The two men also listened.
 It took them a little while to unravel the sequence of events and the number of lives lost.
 The name Osama Bin Laden ricocheted around the walls and then zoomed in again to buzz in the ears of the people.
 The city was literally agog with the news, and the bus passengers were equally excited.
-Kashmiri and ULFA terrorists had become dhal-chawal; the people had grown so used to listening and reading about these that they paled in comparison.
+Kashmiri and ULFA terrorists had become dhal-chawal; the people had grown so used to listening and reading about these, they paled in comparison.
 Nobody was sure about Bin Laden's identity, at first.
 But as is the case, there is always some truly wise guy who knows all about everything.
 Such a person quickly gathers a following when rapid news is required, and the knowledge spreads through the ranks.
 The two gentlemen among the Gujarati foursome turned out to be the most knowledgeable and garrulous.
 Sardarji's bus suddenly became a most unlikely soapbox for the duo's oratorical skills.

 Sardarji started the bus amidst this hubbub, without twirling his moustache.
 And Patwari didn't loiter at the steps after shouting, "Chal Sawari!"
 The passengers of the Asansol-Ranchi-Asansol roundtrip mini bus returned to their seats much enlightened and excited after their breakfast halt at Dhanbad.
 They felt a heightened sense of the world around them, its past and present, and the powers that be, both good and evil, that could change destinies forever.
-They naturally drew parallels with the tragedies at WTC and their own knowledge of what had been occurring in India for the past fifty-four years.
+They naturally drew parallels with the tragedies at WTC and their own knowledge of what had been occurring in India for the past 54 years.
 The current terrorist situation was not so much alive to their minds as the riots in Bengal and Punjab during independence.
-The whole bus became a movable feast of opinions that were ladled back and forth, forth and back.
+The whole bus became a movable feast of opinions ladled back and forth, forth and back.
 Anecdotal history dotted discussions of world and Indian politics; and the why's and wherefore's of such extremities were discussed animatedly.

 The atmosphere in the bus became increasingly charged, and Patwari wanted to participate.
 "So Mian Saab," said Patwari jokingly to the old Mullah, "This Bin Laden fellow, your country cousin?"

 The old man looked up at him with a puzzled frown.
-But the sudden drop in the conversation gave him inkling that this piece of witticism was misplaced, and his face became immediately stern.
+But the sudden drop in the conversation gave him inkling this piece of witticism was misplaced, and his face became immediately stern.
 "Arre Bhai?
 What are you saying?" said the Mullah.
 "Is this the way to joke with an old man?"

 Patwari sensed the change in the weather and grinned sheepishly.
 "No offence, Mian Saab.
 Just joking."